sjmcculloch/smblog/_posts/2017-09-05-netlify-contentful-jamstack.md

 ## Netlify as a Build & Hosting Service

 Netlify in one word is __Awesome__!
-It offers continuous deployment.
-It will build our site, host it on a global CDN and secure it via HTTPS.
+It offers continuous deployment, builds our site, hosts it on a global CDN and secures it via HTTPS.
 Furthermore, [it's free for most sites](https://www.netlify.com/pricing/).

 ![Netlify Build](/images/post-assets/netlify-build.png)